monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 ### 3.2 Adversarial Debiasing

+---

 #### Description

-Adversarial approaches train two models simultaneously:
+Adversarial debiasing trains two models simultaneously:

-- a **predictor** that performs the main task
+- a **predictor** that performs the primary prediction task
-- an **adversary** that tries to infer protected attributes
+- an **adversary** that attempts to infer protected attributes from the model’s internal representations

-The predictor learns representations that **prevent the adversary from succeeding**, removing protected information from the model.
+During training, the predictor learns representations that **maximize prediction accuracy while preventing the adversary from accurately identifying protected attributes**.
+This encourages the model to remove sensitive information from learned representations.

 #### Architecture

-Components include:
+The architecture typically includes the following components:

-- predictor network
+- predictor network (main prediction model)
-- adversary network
+- adversary network attempting to predict protected attributes
-- gradient reversal layer
+- gradient reversal layer that reverses gradients from the adversary during backpropagation

+---

-#### Objective
+#### Objective Structure

-Loss = prediction_loss - λ * adversary_loss
+Minimize:

+$\min_{\theta_p} L_{pred}(\theta_p) - \lambda L_{adv}(\theta_p,\theta_a)$

+Where:

+- $L_{pred}$ — prediction loss of the main model
+- $L_{adv}$ — adversary loss predicting protected attributes
+- $\theta_p$ — parameters of the predictor model
+- $\theta_a$ — parameters of the adversary network
+- $\lambda$ — adversary weight controlling the fairness–performance trade-off

+**Interpretation**

+The model is trained to **optimize prediction accuracy while simultaneously making it difficult for the adversary to recover protected attributes from learned representations.**

+---

+#### Components

+- main model architecture (predictor)
+- adversary network architecture
+- gradient reversal layer for adversarial training
+- combined loss function integrating prediction and adversary objectives

+---

+#### Parameters

+- **adversary weight ($\lambda$)** controlling the fairness–performance trade-off
+- **adversary architecture complexity** (depth or size of adversary network)
+- **gradient scaling factor** controlling adversarial influence during training

+---

+#### Implementation Considerations

+- requires careful balancing of predictor and adversary training
+- improper hyperparameters may lead to **training instability**
+- works best with **large datasets and neural network architectures**

+---

+#### Use Cases

+- neural networks and deep learning models
+- representation learning tasks
+- applications where bias emerges from **latent feature representations**

+---

 #### Advantages

-- effective for deep learning models
-- addresses hidden representation bias
+- effective at removing bias from learned representations
+- flexible and compatible with many neural network architectures

+---

 #### Limitations

-- training instability possible
 - computationally intensive
+- sensitive to hyperparameter selection
+- training process may become unstable

 ---